awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-sendlogbundletos3bucket.md

   Default: AWSSupport\-SendLogBundleToS3Bucket/

   Description: \(Optional\) S3 path for the collected logs\.
-+ AutomationAssumeRole

-  Type: String

-  Description: \(Optional\) The IAM role for this execution\.
-If no role is specified, AWS Systems Manager Automation will use the permissions of the user that runs this document\.

- **Required IAM Permissions**

 It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
 The user must have at least **ssm:ExecuteAutomation** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.